Mobile Work Force

 (Ponemon Institute, February 2016)

 Distributed Antenna System (DAS)

 Large facilities such as airports, hospitals, stadiums, manufacturing plants, hotels, convention centers, and educational institutions often include areas with no, or inadequate, cell reception.
-A DAS is a perfect solution to provide a direct cell signal for end users; because it is used only to boost a cell phone signal, no additional steps, such as logging onto the network, are required.
+A DAS is an excellent solution to provide a direct cell signal for end-users.
+It is used only to boost a cell phone signal, no additional steps, such as logging onto the network, are required.

 A few distributed access systems provide smart technology built directly into the equipment to allow the system to monitor and self-correct.

 - Automatic Gain Control (AGC) – Will supervise and adjust the gain of the amplifier to prevent interference to the network and will assist in providing maximum coverage.